-Villagers of the 1st Century did not live in houses designed by architects and built by contractors.
-In planning a house they adapted their living arrangements to fit the topography – it was easier that way – and probably built much of the house themselves.
-Thus their building plans were more conceptual than specific, flexible living concepts which would ultimately be given shape by the lay of the land, and evolve according to the needs of the family.
+Villagers of the First Century did not live in houses designed by architects and built by contractors.
+In planning a house, they adapted their living arrangements to fit the topography – it was easier that way – and probably built much of the house themselves.
+Thus their building plans were more conceptual than specific, flexible living concepts that would ultimately be given shape by the lay of the land and evolve according to the needs of the family.

-For an accurate reconstruction we had to grasp this process, to recognize the patterns of ancient living arrangements – how they met essential needs for shelter, water, and storage – in order to understand how they might have used our land to build their settlement.
+To create an accurate reconstruction, we had to grasp this process and recognise the patterns of ancient living arrangements – how they met essential needs for shelter, water and storage – in order to understand how they might have used our land to build their settlement.

 Despite the tremendous gulf of time separating our world from theirs, we have considerable advantages to bridge that gap.
-We are able to study firsthand many of the settlements they left behind, we have access to the same materials – and we are building on the same land.
+We are able to study firsthand many of the settlements they left behind.
+We also have access to the same materials and are building on the same land.

 As the family grew, the offspring would marry and build additional living units around the same courtyard, transforming the simple house into the more complex courtyard house.
 Additional rooms and courtyards for crafts and other activities might also be attached.